SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 - Data seed: `src/main/resources/data.sql` / in test runs referenced at `target/classes/data.sql` (contains seeded book and counterparty records, e.g., `FX-BOOK-1`, `BigBank`, `MegaFund`)
 - Controllers reviewed: `TradeController.java`, `TradeDashboardController.java` (method security annotations aligned with test roles)

-### Next steps & follow-ups

-- Run the full project's test suite (`mvn test`to confirm these changes cause no regressions elsewhere.
-Expectation: most security-related failures are resolved; if other tests relied on different seeded names or different security assumptions, they might need small updates.
-- Make tests fully self-contained by creating and cleaning fixtures per-test (this avoids relying on `data.sql` but requires careful identity management to avoid PK collisions).
-- Add a small README in `docs/` describing the `TestSecurityConfig` usage so future contributors know why test security differs from production.

----

 Now I'll re-run mvn test to see how many failures remain after disabling security auto-configuration in test profile.